5 Myths About Recycling

-To really get to the truth behind this myth, you have to look at the energy used in pick-up versus the energy savings of repurposing recycled materials.
-According to a study by environmental consultant, Jeff Morris, manufacturing products from one ton of recycled materials uses 10.4 million Btu; manufacturing products from one ton of virgin materials uses 23.3 million Btu.
-The collection, hauling and processing of one ton of recyclables uses just .9 million Btu.
+To really get to the truth behind this recycling myth, you have to look at the energy used in pick-up versus the energy savings of repurposing recycled materials.
+According to a study by environmental consultant, Jeff Morris, manufacturing products from one ton of recycled materials uses 10.4 million Btu.
+Additionally, manufacturing products from one ton of virgin materials uses 23.3 million Btu.
+The collection, hauling, and processing of one ton of recyclables only uses just .9 million Btu.

 Americans create 21.5 million tons of food waste each year that decays in landfills, creating noxious, harmful greenhouse gasses.
 If we composted that food instead, it would be the equivalent of taking 2 million cars off the road in terms of reducing greenhouse gasses.